LitePT: Lighter Yet Stronger Point Transformer¶

 Overall Architecture¶

-LitePT adopts a standard U-Net structure with five stages.
-The key distinction lies in the assignment of different computational modules to different stages: the first three stages (\(i \leq L_c=3\)) use pure ConvBlocks (sparse convolution + linear layer + LayerNorm + residual connection), while the last two stages (\(i > L_c\)) use pure AttnBlocks (local attention enhanced by PointROPE).
-The decoder is configured as either a lightweight variant (linear projection only) or a full symmetric variant (with stage-wise convolution/attention assignment) depending on the downstream task.
+LitePT adopts a standard U-Net structure with 5 stages.
+The key difference lies in the computational modules used at different stages: the first 3 stages (\(i \leq L_c=3\)) utilize pure ConvBlocks (sparse convolution + linear layer + LayerNorm + residual connection), while the final 2 stages (\(i > L_c\)) utilize pure AttnBlocks (local attention enhanced by PointROPE).
+The decoder is selected based on the task, offering either a lightweight version (linear projection only) or a full version (symmetric convolution/attention configuration).

 Key Designs¶